What Is FNGD? MicroSectors FANG+ Index -3X Inverse Leveraged ETN

 +

 FNGD is the MicroSectors FANG+ Index -3X Inverse Leveraged ETN, issued by Bank of Montreal.
-It is an exchange-traded note, not a fund, that seeks to deliver negative three times (-3x) the daily return of the NYSE FANG+ index, a basket of about 10 large technology and internet stocks.
+It is an exchange-traded note, not a fund, that seeks to deliver negative three times (-3x) the daily return of the NYSE FANG+ index, a portfolio of about 10 large technology and internet stocks.
 It is designed for short-term traders who want to profit from or hedge against a near-term decline in big tech.

 What is FNGD's expense ratio?